ClaksHDS/reddit-react-app/README.md

-# Codecademy Portfolio Project

-## Reddit application, in the Front-End Engineer course
+# Reddit Stay Curious

+Front-end project of a Reddit client application for Codecademy's Front End Engineering Path.
+Reddit is a website where people share links to articles, media and other things on the web.

+## Features

-Goal : The app will allow users to view and search posts and see comments attached to these posts.
+The app will allow users to browse popular subreddits and search posts and see comments attached to these posts.
+There is also a search feature to find posts matching a given search term.

 ### Technologies